Measurement Component

 if self.settings["save_h5"]:

-# Make sure to close the data file
+# Ensure the data file is closed

 Next Steps